victoroliveirab/css-utils.nvim/README.md

 This is because the [HTML language server](https://github.com/microsoft/vscode-html-languageservice) does not implement a `definition` handler.
 Likewise, the `hover` handler, although implemented, only shows information regarding HTML tags.

-## How?

-By leveraging [tree-sitter](https://github.com/tree-sitter/tree-sitter) inside neovim, we parse an HTML file, track referenced stylesheets and inline styles, and parse each one of them.
-This creates a map of classes/ids to file locations and provide a similar workflow to what we have developing javascript-based web apps.

 ## I'm sold!
 How do I get started?

 ### Installation